NYSC to resume orientation in Borno 13 years after it was suspended due to terrorism

 Recommended articles

-The News Agency of Nigeria (NAN) reports that corps members deployed to the state were made to observe their orientation in Katsina State for several years due to the insurgency.
+The News Agency of Nigeria (NAN) reports that corps members deployed to the state were made to observe their orientation in Katsina State for many years due to the insurgency.

 Yusufu, who spoke after assessing the facilities at the camp said that security agencies would work in concert to provide security for the incoming NYSC members at entry, exit and other strategic places in the camp.